Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 But I will tell you this is one that we have frankly been surprised by over the last several years.
 The level – the number of competitive entrants has been fewer than we originally modeled in 2015, than we modeled again in 2016.
 So it's best for us to keep watching this one.

 We'll provide an update on cyclo guidance on our January earnings call certainly, and again as we approach the balance of this year in next quarter's call.
 But it's hard to say what's ultimately going to happen.
-What I can tell you is we have a fair amount of competition that assumes by 2020 with a fairly de minimis business left in cyclo at that point.
+What I can tell you is we have a fair amount of competition that's assumed by 2020 with a fairly de minimis business left in cyclo at that point.

 Joanne Karen Wuensch - BMO Capital Markets (United States)